Lateral Transfer Police Officer

 A Virginia lateral officer is someone that is a Virginia Department of Criminal Justice Services certified law enforcement officer.
 The lateral officer must be currently employed as a law enforcement officer in Virginia or must have been employed as a law enforcement officer in Virginia within the past three years.
-Lateral officers may be exempt from taking the police entrance exam.
+Lateral officers will be exempt from taking the police entrance exam.
 Please contact the Personnel and Recruitment Unit for further information.